wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 During the installation process, two new users where added:

-- ``wazuh_user`` is created for thos users that only need read access to the Wazuh Kibana plugin.
+- ``wazuh_user`` is created for those users that only need read access to the Wazuh Kibana plugin.

 - ``wazuh_admin`` is the user recommended for those users that need administration privileges.